acomas1/codeplug-merger/README.md

 # codeplug-merger
 Merge CSV files from multiple codeplug exports to create new codeplugs.
 - Use at your own risk.
-Make backups of all files before starting.
+- Make backups of all files before starting.
 Best practice is the name the backup with the backup date as part of the file name.
+- Use the same CPS version to create all exports and imports files

 These programs are designed to merge Anytone D878UVII Plus codeplug csv file.
 The following csv files are supported:
 - Channel.csv